-Jax Taylor Dishes On His Drunken Hotel Fight With ‘Bachelor’ Nick Viall
+Jax Taylor Dishes On His Drunken Hotel Fight With ‘Bachelor’ Star Nick Viall

 “Well you’re a f***ing piece of sh**, ” he allegedly continued.
 “Your friend brought you here as a favor to help him out, you’re gonna act like that?
 You’re a f***ing d-bag.”

-From there, Jax Taylor and Nick Viall reportedly embarked on a full-blow debate, which they were never able to settle.
+From there, Jax Taylor and Nick Viall reportedly embarked on a full-blown debate, which they were never able to settle.
 Even now, Taylor explained, his bad feelings towards Viall haven’t changed.

 “I just think he’s a douchebag,” Jax Taylor said.
 “Oh, for somebody who doesn’t really like the show and talks negatively about the show, he’s sure on it an awful lot.”